 Natalia is a graduate of the Science Illustration Program (2012) at California State University, Monterey Bay and of the School of Botanical Art & Illustration at Denver Botanic Gardens (2007).
-Her undergraduate degree is from Lake Forest College with a duel major in Biological Science and Art.
+Her undergraduate degree is from Lake Forest College with a dual major in Biological Science and Art.

 Natalia's fascination with plants and botanical illustration began at a very young age.
 She spent her youth split between Denver, Colorado's mountain landscapes and the tropical environment of Costa Rica, where she honed a passion for biology hiking the rain forests observing bird and wildlife species.